 (8) As it is the case that (when something) first arises (it is not old) because (it is new), then (if it were truly existent as new), what first arises could not become old.
 Later, even after it has completely arisen, (it would not be old), and still afterwards what arose (as truly new) could never have become (old).

-(9) (Further,) a functional phenomenon of the present is not produced from its own (truly existent time present); it is not produced from a (truly existent time) not yet to come; nor is it (produced) from a (truly existent time) already passed.
+(9) (Further, because cause and effect happen at different times), a functional phenomenon of the presently happening (moment) is not produced out of its own (truly existent presently happening moment); it is not produced out of a (truly existent) not yet happening (time); nor is it (produced) out of a (truly existent) no longer happening (time).

 (10) Something that has (truly existently) arisen can have no coming and likewise no going to a ceasing.
 As this is the case, for what reason is (conventional) existence not like an illusion?